openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 which is used to turn on swap for selected workloads.

-Overall the agent is intended to align - and specifically not conflict - with the upstream Kubernetes SWAP design and bhevior in order to simplify a transition.
+Overall the agent is intended to align - and specifically not conflict - with the upstream Kubernetes SWAP design and behavior in order to simplify a transition.

 ##### Design